aosabook/500lines/sampler/README.md

 intelligence) or concentrated within a single stat (e.g., +5 charisma).

-How would we randomly sample this distribution?
+How would we randomly sample from this distribution?
 The easiest way is probably to first sample the overall item bonus, then sample the way the bonus is distributed across the stats.
 Conveniently, the probability distributions of the bonus and the way that it is distributed are both